By Rick Steves

 In Germanic countries, it’s considered discreet and classy to say the total number of euros you’d like the waiter to keep (including his tip) when paying.
 So, if the bill is €41, hand him €50 while saying, “45.”
 You’ll get €5 back and feel pretty European.

 For taxis, round up to the next euro on the fare (to pay a €13 fare, give €14); for a long ride, to the nearest 10 (for a €76 fare, give €80).
 If the cabbie hauls your bags and zips you to the airport to help you catch your flight, you might want to toss in a little more.
 But if you feel like you’re being driven in circles or otherwise ripped off, skip the tip.

 At hotels with porters, pay the porter a euro for each bag he carries; it’s nice (but not required) to leave a small tip in your room for the housekeeping staff when you depart.

 Tipping for special service is optional.
 Guides who give talks at public sights or on bus or boat tours often hold out their hands for tips after they give their spiel.
-If I've already paid for the tour or admission to the sight, I don't tip extra (but if you feel you must tip, a euro or two is enough for a job well done).
+If I’ve already paid for the tour or admission to the sight, I don’t tip extra (but if you want to tip, a euro or two is enough for a job well done).
 In general, if someone in the service industry does a super job for you, a tip of a couple of euros is appropriate...but not required.